 Eggs are whitish and surrounded by gel membranes.
 They are most frequently laid under rocks in small streams in single-layered clusters of about 20-100 eggs.
 Larvae are dark yellow with dark, speckled pigmentation dorsally.
 They have low fins and transform at around 2-2.5 inches in total length.
 They have several paired, light-colored spots on the dorsum, distinguishing them from Eurycea longicauda.

-Similar Species: The long-tailed salamander (Eurycea longicauda) is generally larger, has dark spots dorsally, and has a longer, compressed tail with dark chevron markings laterally.
+The Long-Tailed Salamander (Eurycea longicauda) is generally larger, has dark spots dorsally, and has a longer, compressed tail with dark chevron markings laterally.
 These two species are often found in the same streams throughout southern and central Indiana.
-The cave salamander (Eurycea lucifuga) is generally larger and orange-red with dark spots dorsally and a longer, rounded tail.
+The Cave Salamander (Eurycea lucifuga) is generally larger and orange-red with dark spots dorsally and a longer, rounded tail.
 These two species are often found in the same streams throughout southern Indiana.
-The northern dusky salamander (Desmognathus fuscus) is more robust and generally brownish in coloration with a light line running from its eyes to its jaw.
+The Northern Dusky Salamander (Desmognathus fuscus) is more robust and generally brownish in coloration with a light line running from its eyes to its jaw.
 These two species are often found in the same streams throughout southern Indiana.

 Petranka, J. W. 1998.
 Salamanders of the United States and Canada.
 Smithsonian Institute Press, Washington D.C.